-Supervisory committees are nominated by the department chairperson, approved by the dean of the college concerned, and appointed by the Dean of the Graduate School.
-The dean of the Graduate School is an ex-officio member of all supervisory committees.
+Supervisory committees are nominated by the student and approved by the faculty advisor and department Graduate Coordinator.
+The dean of the Graduate School is an exofficio member of all supervisory committees.

-Duties and Responsibilities - Duties of the supervisory committee follow:
+Duties and Responsibilities - Duties of the supervisory committee are as follows: